-- Creation of a new community-based facility capable of housing the Single Point of Access and the Integrated Community Frailty Team alongside the intermediate care beds. - Creation of step-up community bed pathways to support admission avoidance and functions of the SPA.

-- Strengthening the role of the peripatetic service. - Enhancing the role of Personal Independence Coordinator workers and volunteers.
+- Creation of a new community-based facility capable of housing the Single Point of Access and the Integrated Community Frailty Team alongside the intermediate care beds. - Creation of step-up community bed pathways to support admission avoidance and functions of the SPA. - Strengthening the role of the peripatetic service. - Enhancing the role of Personal Independence Coordinator workers and volunteers care and that healthcare is delivered more efficiently by removing unnecessary duplication of assessment.